-You may request a free paper copy of the Annual Security & Fire Safety Report for 2018 by written request addressed to: Dr. Rick Gonzalez, Deputy Chief of Public Safety, Department of Public Safety Administration, located at 348 N. Olive Orange, CA 92866 or email at rigonzalez@chapman.edu.
+You may request a free paper copy of the Annual Security & Fire Safety Report by written request addressed to: Dr. Rick Gonzalez, Chief of Public Safety at rigonzalez@chapman.edu.
 In person at the front desk of Department of Public Safety at 418 North Glassell Street Orange, CA 92866; or by calling (714) 997-6763 (24 hours).